emnify/product-docs/docs/glossary.md

 ## Endpoint status
 The current state of the [endpoint](#endpoint): **Enabled** or **Disabled**.

+## eSIM - Embedded SIM
+Because of the "e" (for *embedded*) in its name, *eSIM* is sometimes incorrectly used for referring to the MFF2 physical form factor of an [eUICC](#euicc---embedded-universal-integrated-circuit-card) chip that is designed to be permanently surface-mounted inside a device.
+Within the IoT industry, *eSIM* refers to the entire solution that is comprised of an eUICC-equipped [SIM](#sim---subscriber-identification-module) along with the software platform for [OTA provisioning](#ota-provisioning).
+Although eSIMs can be embedded directly in a device, they are also manufactured as pluggable SIM cards.
+The [emnify eSIM](/services/global-iot-sim) has capabilities not available with other eSIMs.

 ## eUICC - Embedded universal integrated circuit card
 The embedded universal integrated circuit card (eUICC) is a component of a [SIM](#sim---subscriber-identification-module) card.
 It allows consumers and IoT manufacturers to provision the SIM with a new [operator profile](https://www.emnify.com/iot-glossary/mno) [over-the-air](#ota---over–the–air).